 Sugar.
 When free or added, the body of evidence for adverse health effects from consuming too much is ever-growing, such as tooth decay and excessive weight gain.1-3

 Eating sweet foods can stimulate the reward centres of the brain, but can we be addicted to sugar?

 As we saw in That Sugar Film, Damon experienced addictive-like behaviours and withdrawals to the sweet stuff, and while science is yet to definitively endorse the relationship, research into the area continues to grow.

-Recently, this includes a small exploratory study from the University of California that investigated the impact on teens of going cold turkey from regular sugary drink consumption, with interesting results!
+Including a recent, small exploratory study from the University of California, which investigated the impact on teens going cold turkey from regular sugary drink consumption, with interesting results!

 A small cohort of 25 overweight or obese participants aged 13-18 years were told to continue their usual beverage intake of 3 or more sugar-sweetened beverages (SSB) a day leading up to a 3-day intervention.
 During the intervention, they were instructed to only drink water and plain milk.4

 Having cut out the sugary drinks, participants reported intakes of 80g less total sugar and 16g less of added sugar.

 Without the sugary drinks, adolescents reported increased SSB cravings and headaches, and decreased motivation, contentment, ability to concentrate, and overall wellbeing.

 It is also important to note that most participants did not consume high amounts of caffeine prior to the study, so the likelihood of such symptoms being related to caffeine withdrawal is reduced.

 This study provides preliminary evidence of withdrawal symptoms and increased SSB cravings in teens having given up the drinks, indicating the potential for sugar to be addictive, adding to a relatively new but growing area of research with parallels to substance abuse.